 The Evolution from Firewall, to Next-Generation Firewall, to Firewall-as-a-Service

-Firewalls have long been a fundamental piece of cybersecurity protection.
+Firewalls have long been a fundamental piece of cybersecurity, performing malicious detection and phishing detection at the network traffic level.
 Traditionally, firewalls were installed on-premises and designed to inspect the network traffic at the point where it enters or exits the network.
 To keep up with the changing conditions in the corporate work environment and the growing threat landscape (and for anyone old enough to remember), what started off as the Unified Threat Management appliance in the late 1990’s became the Next-Generation Firewalls (NGFW) in the 2000s, which were introduced as a more advanced solution with an extended set of features like greater visibility for application awareness and control, integrated intrusion prevention, advanced threat protection, cloud-delivered threat intelligence, SSL inspection and SSH control, web filtering, and more.
 The growth of cloud applications, combined with the shift to a modern remote work environment that moved data out of data centers and into the cloud, has made on-premise deployments of NGFWs both less effective and increasingly costly to deploy, manage and maintain.
 As organizations continue to adopt the cloud-native SaaS environment with endpoints both inside and outside of the network perimeter, firewalls have had to evolve accordingly.
 To meet the needs of the modern cloud and hybrid work environment, as well as to reduce overall costs, organizations now have the option of deploying the cloud-native Firewall-as-a-Service (FWaaS).

 The Firewall-as-a-Service (FWaaS) is a centrally managed, cloud-native firewall service that delivers all of the capabilities of the NGFW like URL filtering, advanced threat prevention, intrusion prevention systems (IPS), and DNS security, while allowing organizations to eliminate costly appliances, simplify their infrastructure, and improve overall security.